-∆gD-2 Herpes Vaccine Description
+Delta gD-2 (∆gD-2) Herpes Vaccine Description 2022

 'We have created a herpes vaccine candidate that we call ∆gD-2 (delta gD-2) because it is based on an HSV-2 virus genetically deleted for glycoprotein D (gD-2).
-With it, we have been able to prevent infections caused by herpes type 1 (HSV-1) and type 2 (HSV-2) in multiple preclinical models—with encouraging results,' says the company's website.
+With it, we have been able to prevent infections caused by herpes type 1 and type 2 in multiple preclinical models—with encouraging results,' says the company's website.

 June 16, 2020 - A Single-Cycle Glycoprotein D Deletion Viral Vaccine Candidate, ΔgD-2, Elicits Polyfunctional Antibodies That Protect against Ocular Herpes Simplex Virus.